natesheehan/ffis/docs/index.md

 ## 🌍 Acknowledgements

 Built by and for the scientific community.
-We draw inspiration from:
-- The FAIR data principles
-- Open standards communities (IETF, GA4GH, W3C)
-- Open Science networks and institutional repositories